actionjdjackson/psychegenesis/README.md

 # PsycheGenesis System Overview

-**PsycheGenesis** is a multidimensional assessment and profiling framework crafted to map the entire human experience—spirit, soul, and body—within a biblically anchored, psychologically insightful, and scientifically informed model.
+Created by Jacob Jackson, **PsycheGenesis** is a multidimensional assessment and profiling framework crafted to map the entire human experience—spirit, soul, and body—within a biblically anchored, psychologically insightful, and scientifically informed model.
 It is designed to offer an integrated lens through which individuals can better grasp their unique God-given identity, spiritual development, and holistic life design.
 By merging theology, psychology, somatic understanding, and vocational alignment, PsycheGenesis equips users to thrive across emotional, spiritual, and practical domains.

 ## Purpose